flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

     Reports in the MSFS forums detail issues impacting FPS performance in the sim.
 Notably this occurs during flights that are longer than 2 hours but is not contained to this metric.
-You may see your normal FPS drop to <10 FPS or even single digits as a result of this issue.
+You may see your normal FPS drop to <10 FPS as a result of this issue.

     ^^Possible Solution or Workaround^^